awodey/awodey.github.io/index.md

 <hr>

 ## Lectures

+- [The isotropy group of a first-order theory](/talks/Octoberfest2022.pdf) Slides from a talk at the special session in memory Pieter Hofstra at the 2022 _Category Theory Octoberfest_.
 - [Kripke-Joyal forcing for Martin-Löf type theory](/talks/ASL_KJ.pdf) Slides from a talk at the special session on Homotopy Type Theory at the _ASL annual meeting_, held at Cornell University in April 2022.

 <details open>